Owl (Winnie-the-Pooh): Films

+Television

 In The New Adventures of Winnie the Pooh, Owl appears regularly as a secondary character.
 Owl is shown to live in the same treehouse that was seen in The Many Adventures of Winnie the Pooh.
 Despite not appearing as often as others, he does feature prominently in a few episodes.
 In "My Hero", Tigger becomes Piglet's servant, due to a policy stated by Owl that when one is rescued, the rescuee must serve the rescuer as a form of repayment.
 In the episode "Owl Feathers", the gang believes that Owl is going bald after they find a pile of feathers.
 It is later revealed that the feathers were not Owl's, but were from Christopher Robin's pillow because Pooh and Christopher Robin had a pillow fight the previous night.
 In the episode "Prize Piglet", Owl reveals that his Uncle Albert once raced from Albania to Zanzibar.
 Like always, Owl often talks about his relatives, and several appear in the show.
 He has a younger cousin named Dexter, who appears in the episodes, "Owl in the Family", alongside Owl's Great Uncle Torbett and Aunt Ophelia, and in "The Bug Stops Here", in which he is babysat by Pooh, and befriends an enormous, yet friendly bug after it was kicked out of its group due to his big appetite for food.
 He was soon presented as a replacement bug for Christopher Robin's science project after his first one ran away by accident.
 After he was released, he was welcomed back into the clan by his fellow bugs after Rabbit begrudgingly gave up everything from his garden to satisfy his hunger.
 In "Owl's Well That Ends Well", Owl is revealed to be a terrible singer, though he himself doesn't realize it.
 However, Rabbit comes to appreciate the singing, as it keeps the Crows out of his garden.
 He is absent in My Friends Tigger & Pooh completely.